-This updated guide provides an overview of our enhanced UI for fine-tuning large language models using both full-model fine-tuning (SFT) and parameter-efficient methods like LoRA.
-While full-model SFT is fully supported, we recommend using LoRA for most use cases due to its faster convergence, reduced GPU memory requirements, and simplified checkpointing.
-LoRA enables more efficient experimentation while maintaining strong model performance.
+This updated guide provides an overview of our enhanced UI for training large language models and vision language models, supporting both Supervised Fine-Tuning (SFT) and Reinforcement Learning with Human Feedback (RLHF).
+For each training type, you can choose between full-model fine-tuning or parameter-efficient approaches like LoRA.
+While full-model fine-tuning is fully supported across both SFT and RLHF, we recommend using LoRA for most use cases due to its faster convergence, lower GPU memory usage, and simplified checkpointing.

 Note: This guide refers to the latest version (v2).
 If you’re using the older interface, please refer to the Legacy v1 Guide.